Member, Expert Advisory Group

 Sarah Nouwen

 Sarah Nouwen is a Professor of Public International Law at the European University Institute.
-She is on leave from the University of Cambridge, where she is a Reader in Public International Law and a Fellow of Pembroke College and was for many years Co-Deputy Director of the Lauterpacht Centre for International Law.
+She is on leave from the University of Cambridge, where she is a Professor in Public International Law and was for many years Co-Deputy Director of the Lauterpacht Centre for International Law and Fellow of Pembroke College.
 Nouwen is also an Editor-in-Chief of the European Journal of International Law.

 Nouwen received a 2-in-1 LLB and LLM from Utrecht University, doing part of her degree at the University of the Western Cape and the University of Cape Town.
-She then obtained an MPhil in International Relations and a PhD in Law at the University of Cambridge, where she subsequently became a Junior Research Fellow.
+She then obtained an MPhil in International Relations and a PhD in Law at the University of Cambridge, where she subsequently became a Research Fellow.
 Prior to assuming her lectureship at Cambridge in 2012, Nouwen worked in international diplomacy: at the Dutch mission to the United Nations, at the Netherlands Embassy in Khartoum, and as a Senior Legal Advisor to the African Union High Level Implementation Panel in Sudan.
 She also served as a consultant for the UK Department of International Development in Darfur and worked with an NGO in Senegal on microfinance.
-She is currently doing research on international law and peace negotiations.